 Much of my Shakespeare scholarship focuses on theater history.
 What did original performance look like?
 What did it entail?
 What did it sound like?
 Because we have no images of original Shakespeare performance, I’ve often turned to church history and art history for clues about what original stagings may have looked like.
 For example, a recurring visual motif in the plays of Shakespeare and his contemporaries is the woman at a window.
 What did that image signify?
-In the article, excerpted below, on the icon of the woman at a window in early modern theater, I refer to many visual images of the era to read the stage picture symbolically.
-Similarly, in another article, included below in full, I address the issue of how listening for which words to emphasize in the verse can combine with the iambic pentameter to make the meaning clear and communicate it to an audience.
+In the article, linked below, on the icon of the woman at a window in early modern theater, I refer to many visual images of the era to read the stage picture symbolically.
+Similarly, in another article, also linked below, I address the issue of how listening for which words to emphasize in the verse can combine with the iambic pentameter to make the meaning clear and communicate it to an audience.

 Shakespeare for a Popular Audience